Types Of Stress

-Stress is a normal and essential part of a child’s life.
+Stress is a normal and important part of healthy child development.
 However, the effects of stress on child development should not be underestimated.
 Find out why and their impacts on children.

 Physiological stress results from changes in the outside world, whereas psychological stress is rooted in the brain.
 Previous experiences affect whether a psychological stress response is triggered.